Visit the gardens of the former home of the Terry family, part of York’s chocolate heritage and now cared for by the National Trust.

 The factory clock can be seen across the racecourse from the paddock orchard, one of a series of garden rooms, hidden away on the edge of the city.
 Family life and factory life were in some ways never far apart, in other ways, miles apart.

-Drinks and light refreshments can be taken away and there are plenty of seat dotted around to have a moment.
+Drinks and light refreshments can be taken away from the terrace where you'll find a handful of tables or several benches dotted around to have a moment.
 Otherwise bring a picnic, pick your spot, and relax on one of the lawns.

 Good to know...

-The house is used as a regional office for the National Trust and not open to visitors.
+The house was purchased as a regional office for the National Trust and is not open to visitors.

 See where else to explore with the National Trust in York and North Yorkshire.